 - The Nordic can easily be a great market for Tanzania

-- Tanzania with an advantage of warmer climate, high light levels and low labor costs could become an important cut flower exporter to the Nordic countries.
+- Tanzania with the advantage of a warmer climate, high light levels and low labor costs could become an important cut flower exporter to the Nordic countries.

 - As a cautionary note here, mistakes by a supplier or demonstration of unreliability could definitely result in loss of business as potential buyers could turn to alternative suppliers worldwide like Latin America, US, Australia, Israel, Madagascar, Comoros, New Zealand, Thailand.